MichalMalyska/personal_website/_includes/bragsheet.md

 * Successfully deployed models to production, initially through Python scripts and database uploads, later optimizing the process by transitioning to Airflow, leading to first long term customer contracts
 * Designed and implemented a diverse stack of models, spanning from basic keyword matching to advanced Deep Learning techniques.
 * Pioneered a novel architecture for generating supporting evidence for ML model predictions, implemented and deployed it leading to a 300% increase in business KPIs for the product
+* Developed a custom multi-armed bandit model deployment scheme eliminating guesswork and quadrupling ML deployment velocity to production (monthly to weekly model release cadence)
 * Engaged with customers and gathered feedback to iterate on model improvements, ensuring alignment with customer needs and expectations.
 * Conducted ML feature discovery calls with end users, resulting in the development of simple ML models that significantly enhanced product performance
 * Established a custom quality assurance process for on-premises model deployments in a secure environment, guaranteeing model reliability and performance.
 * Authored a series of Architecture Decision Records that still serve as the model for decision documents for the company
 * Actively contributed to the company's culture by hosting weekly game sessions and fostering a positive and engaging atmosphere in meetings.
 * Implemented a comprehensive testing suite for the ML stack, including model minification allowing for pre-commit end-to-end ML testing
-* Planned and conducted data and label quality experiments identifying problems, addressed those by creating a novel, ontology-graph based label smoothing algorithm increasing downstream model performance by 35%
+* Planned and conducted data and label quality experiments identifying problems, addressed those by creating a novel, ontology-graph based label smoothing algorithm increasing model performance by 35%
 * Found and solved a major bug in a huge open-source framework (AllenNLP)

 # UofT - Masters (2019-2022)